 Keep your home number highly visible

 Install large, reflective numbers on your mailbox and house to ensure the police will be able to easily identify your home in case of an emergency.
 Dark houses with addresses that are difficult to identify are a favorite among burglars.
 They are, after all, always on the lookout for an easy target.
+Also learn how to maintain a garage door opener, to ensure that doesn’t become a weak point.

 Remind everyone at home to keep all doors and windows locked